 You can use these configs as a reference for creating your own configuration, or directly by copying into your etc

 directory.
-Follow the steps below to replace your existing Nginx configuration.
+Follow the steps below to replace your existing Nginx server configuration.

 sudo mv /etc/nginx /etc/nginx.backup